-We are excited to have reopened face-to-face services and also maintaining our digital offer and engagement.
-We are welcoming members to our gardens by invitation or appointment only at the moment.
+We are delighted to be open for face-to-face services, and we are welcoming members to our gardens by invitation or appointment at the moment.
 Please get in touch with our friendly team if you are interested in this project, or if you have any questions.

 I’ve been coming to the gardens since 2013 and I know everyone here – they’re all lovely people, like one big happy family – Fran, Trust Links member